-First drafting is very exciting, full of freedom and promise.
+First drafting is full of freedom and promise.
 Where is the story going, what will it lead to?
 But as Edgar Allan Poe says, “Nothing is more clear than that every plot, worth the name, must be elaborated to its dénouement before anything be attempted with the pen.”
 In other words, know the ending in advance, before you begin writing.